I Lived

 "I Lived" is a song recorded by American pop rock band OneRepublic.
-It was released as the fifth and final single from the album, Native (2014).
-It was originally planned to be released as the fourth single in January 2014, but was shelved in favor of "Love Runs Out".
+It was released on September 24, 2014, as the fifth and final single from the band's third album, Native (2013).
+It was originally planned to be released as the fourth single in January 2014 but was shelved in favor of "Love Runs Out".
 It was the final song covered in the series finale of the hit FOX musical comedy-drama Glee in March 2015.

 Conception

 OneRepublic frontman Ryan Tedder noted that he wrote the song for his four-year-old son.
 In an interview with People magazine, he said, "The whole idea, to quote the late great Robin Williams from Dead Poets Society, is very much 'carpe diem'."
 He said that "it's absolutely universal and applicable to everybody."
 Regarding the lyrics "With every broken bone, I swear I lived", Tedder said, "So for every day that you're on this earth, for every minute that you have, the whole idea is doing nothing less than exactly what you feel you're supposed to do and squeezing every last drop out of life every day, regardless of the difficulties or trials that you face."
 As with other songs on the Native album, Tedder drew songwriting inspiration from U2, where he focused on writing songs from the heart and from personal experience.